 In February of 1893, the first issue of the Eureka Springs Medical Journal was printed and distributed.
 As the “official organ of the Eureka Springs, Carroll County, and Tri-County medical societies,” it was “devoted to medicine, surgery, and to Eureka Springs as a Health Resort.”
 Most issues contain articles pulled from other, more widely circulated publications, papers read at society meetings, and news of and advertisements for patent medicines, railway lines, individual practitioners, and health resorts—especially Eureka Springs.
 A majority of the appropriated work consists of studies and commentary on the effects of weather, climate, water, and exercise on human health, topics which would have been inviting and valuable for practitioners operating out of a health resort.
 These articles indicate not only that the medical elite at the springs read widely, keeping informed of other scientists’ and practitioners’ work on environmental health and hydrotherapy; they show that Eureka’s physicians were integrating these conclusions—and the language used to describe them—into an increasingly scientific narrative of health.

 The advertisements, however, are telling as well, as they further elucidate the motivations of the editors.
-While ads for patent medicines, practitioners, other health resorts, etc, are boxed off and confined to the right side of each page, promotional material for Eureka Springs is sprinkled throughout the text among case studies and medical papers.
+While advertisements for patent medicines, practitioners, other health resorts, etc., are boxed off and confined to the right side of each page, promotional material for Eureka Springs is sprinkled throughout the text among case studies and medical papers.
 One, after verbosely describing the Crescent Hotel, reads,

 When you have patients who want rest, with all the advantages of climate, water, and scenery, you cannot do as well anywhere else as here for them.
 Only the facts need be known, and we challenge investigation as to our advantages as compared with any other place.